What is a 3PL (and how on earth do they work?)

 Let’s jump in.

 What is a 3PL?

 3PLs are services that specialise in operational logistics: from warehousing through to delivery.
 When you use a 3PL, they essentially take over all of your company’s logistics operations for a fee, meaning that they become responsible for warehousing, distributing, and delivering your products to customers.

 In this way, 3PLs could potentially be a no-fuss solution to the logistics woes of many businesses, freeing up time and labour for more important tasks.
-Over the last few years, 3PLs have become increasingly popular, in fact, over 90% of Fortune 500 companies use a 3PL.
+Over the last few years, 3PLs have become increasingly popular over 90% of Fortune 500 companies use a 3PL.

-Scaling up or down your service on an individual level can be costly and time consuming: scaling up requires finding a new warehouse and hiring new labour, whereas scaling down means wasted space and potentially handing out redundancies.
+Scaling up or down your service on an individual level can be costly and time-consuming: scaling up requires finding a new warehouse and hiring new labour, whereas scaling down means wasted space and potentially handing out redundancies.
 On the other hand, the service model of a 3PL is predicated upon lots of different businesses using the 3PL’s extensive facilities.
-Because of this, 3PLs have the capacity to help your business scale operations up and down with ease.
+Because of this, 3PLs can help your business scale operations up and down with ease.

 Lower Startup Fees

 If you’re a new business, setting up a logistics operation from scratch requires a lot of capital.
 From securing contracts with carriers, and leasing a warehouse, to hiring and maintaining the manpower needed to run your operation — the logistics infrastructure needed to conduct deliveries can easily dwarf your profits.
 Using a 3PL can help you become operational more quickly, and often at a much lower cost.

 Using a 3PL means that your 3PL is responsible for finding alternative arrangements in the case of a shipping delay, helping your business save on time and stress.

 How is a 3PL Different from a 4PL?